hds/hegdenu.net/content/posts/understanding-async-await-2.md

 Our future is never polled again after returning `Poll::Pending`.

+It's true that this future seems broken in all sorts of ways.

+But it can be useful in certain scenarios, like tests.

+And just like our `ready()` example, there's a generic version in the `futures` crate: [futures::future::pending](https://docs.rs/futures/latest/futures/future/fn.pending.html).

+Back to why `Pending` is hanging our program.

 Let's check our state machine.

 Maybe the state machine can explain what's happening.